 You can even import a photo from Twitter or Facebook to use as a profile photo on Instagram.
 When you use this option, Instagram automatically uses the profile photo you’re using on the network you’re importing from.
 Keep in mind, though, that your profile image size is probably larger than the recommended 200 x 200 pixels or less for Instagram, so you’ll probably want to upload a new photo specifically designed with Instagram in mind.

 If you’re trying to grow your Instagram following, keeping these best practices in mind to create an amazing Instagram profile photo will help to make a killer first impression when new visitors land on your profile.
+We also suggest installing the Instagram follow button to help you get more followers.
 Likewise, using a high-quality photo that’s on-brand will help to solidify your brand identity on Instagram and beyond.